MatveiKondratiev/Gender-Bias-Footprint/README.md

 - WA_4
 - WBW_7

-##__Future plans:__
+## _Future plans:_
 - Make a multi-class classification based on probabilities.
 This will correspond to the spirit of research to a more significant extent, because there are no "pure" types, and each person is an amalgam in a certain proportion.
-- It is planned to make the second stage of classification of pure types "F" and "M" from those mixed with the accuracy metric
+- It is planned to make the second stage of classification of pure types "F" and "M" from those mixed with the accuracy metric.
 - Create a telegram bot as a simple deployment solution.
 - Create a second iteration of the test with the exclusion of unimportant questions and the addition of others to improve subsequent classification and confirm sociological hypotheses.